 With nucs, there is less risk as a new beekeeper for the colony to die in the spring.
 The first six weeks of a colony’s life can be tricky to manage, as Utah spring weather patterns are unpredictable, and new beekeepers lack experience feeding bees.
 With nucs, we care for bees through this initial feeding time, and you limit the risk of colonies starving.

 Here is how our nuc pickups work.
-Beekeepers pick up nucs on one of our set pickup dates, usually Fridays in May.
+Beekeepers pick up their nucs on one of our set pickup dates, usually on Friday evenings in May.